wordshaker/jesswhite_4/_posts/2018-04-05-whatsupinnotts-post.md

 ### Games

 A bit of a tangent away from tech related things - there are some great places to play games as well.
-Go to [Dicecup](https://en-gb.facebook.com/thedicecup) and [Ludorati](www.ludoraticafe.com/) to play boardgames or D'n'D. Both have very knowledgeable staff, refreshments and a WHOLE LOT of games.
+Go to [Dicecup](https://en-gb.facebook.com/thedicecup) and [Ludorati](www.ludoraticafe.com/) to play board games or D'n'D. Both have very knowledgeable staff, refreshments and a WHOLE LOT of games.
 If you prefer something more digital - [ALT](https://en-gb.facebook.com/altgaminglounge/) might be more up your street.
 Again you can play alone, with friends or attend one of their many events.

 ### Community